itssme/cs-tournament-manager/readme.md

 ### 2. Create Teams and GSLT file

 + Edit the `teams.json` file to include all your teams and players.
 This file will be mounted in the dockerfile.
-+ Create a `gslt.json` file and include all your GSLT tokens in a list like: `["TOKEN1", "TOKEN2"]`.
-If you plan on only using the servers in a LAN setting, you can simply create the file an leave the list empty (like: `[]`) and then the server manager will start the CSGO servers without a GSLT Token.
++ Edit the `gslt.json` file and include all your GSLT tokens in a list like: `["TOKEN1", "TOKEN2"]`.
+If you plan on only using the servers in a LAN setting, you can simply create the file and leave the list empty (like: `[]`) and then the server manager will start the CSGO servers without a GSLT Token.
 (More information about GSLT
   Tokens: https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Dedicated_Servers)